Sriwijaya Air Flight 182: Flight timeline

-Search
+Search and recovery

 The crash site was located 11 nmi from Soekarno-Hatta International Airport.

 Personnel from a vessel provided by the Ministry of Transportation reported that body parts, fragments of clothing, electronics, personal belongings and wreckage had been recovered from the sea in waters near the Thousand Islands, with aviation fuel also reported around the location.
 The water near the crash site has a depth of around 15–16 m.

 The National Search and Rescue Agency (BASARNAS) immediately deployed personnel to the crash site while the National Police and the Ministry of Transportation set up crisis centres in Port of Tanjung Priok and Soekarno–Hatta International Airport.
 The Indonesian Navy deployed a number of vessels for the search and rescue operations, in addition to helicopters and KOPASKA (frogman) personnel.

 The Indonesian government requested assistance from the South Korean government with the search.
 Through the Korea - Indonesia Marine Technology Cooperation Research Center (MTCRC), the South Korean Ministry of Oceans and Fisheries deployed a research vessel equipped with a detector to Indonesia.
 At least 15 personnel from MTCRC were also sent.
-The Singaporean government also offered to provide assistance in the search which the Indonesian government later accepted.
+The Singaporean government also provided assistance in the search.

-On 10 January, the Indonesian Navy announced that the exact coordinates of the crash site had been pinpointed.